zohayrslileh/audo-release/README.md

 - Website: [audo.sh](https://audo.sh)

 ## 💡 What Can Audo Do?
-- Execute shell commands with precision
+- Execute terminal commands with precision
 - Create and manage project structures
 - Write and modify files
 - Install and configure software